ASRRtechnologies/asrr-nextjs/public/content/written/artikel/nl/ittaas/ittaas.md

   title: Expertise on demand
   image_webp: ittaas-landing.webp
   image: ittaas-landing.jpg
-  alt: Team on Cliff sunset
+  alt: Portfolio on Cliff sunset
 section:
   - content: >-
       # IT Teams as a Service (ITTAAS)